zachlp2016/little_shop/extensions.md

 ## Coupon Codes (counts as 1 extension point)

 Merchants can generate one-time-use coupon codes within the system.
-Students will use [UUIDs](https://ruby-doc.org/stdlib-2.4.0/libdoc/securerandom/rdoc/SecureRandom.html) for the codes.

 Users can enter a coupon code as part of the check-out process.
 They'll need a field on the cart page where they can enter the code, and a button to "apply" the coupon.
 The page should show a flash message whether the coupon was successful, and if it was successful the cart should show a new "line item" for the coupon showing its discount, and how it affected the grant total.